sriramab/gamamanual/G__OrganizationModel.md

 ## Experiment declarations

 Experiments are usually declared at the end of the file.
 They start with the keyword "experiment".
 They contains the simulation parameters, and the definition of the output.
+You can declare as much experiment as you want.

 ```
 experiment first_experiment {
-    // definition of parameters (not mandatory)
+    // definition of parameters

-    // definition of output (not mandatory)
+    // definition of output
     output {...}
 }

 experiment second_experiment {
-    // definition of parameters (not mandatory)
+    // definition of parameters

-    // definition of output (not mandatory)
+    // definition of output
 }
 ```